Yitzchak Dovid Grossman: Malka Leifer and Eliezer Berland affairs

-Awards
+Awards and honors

 Grossman accepts an award from Israeli Minister of Education Yuli Tamir, 2008.

 In 1983 Grossman received the Love of Israel award from the President of Israel, Chaim Herzog.
 In October 1991 he was honored with the Tolerance Prize, presented by Knesset chairman Dov Shilansky at a special parliamentary ceremony.

 In 2004 Grossman received the Israel Prize for lifetime achievement and special contribution to society and the State of Israel.
 The Caring Institute named him International Humanitarian of the Year in 2009.
 Grossman received an honorary doctorate from Bar-Ilan University in 2006.

+In 2008 Grossman was honored as one of the torchbearers in the national Israeli Independence Day ceremony.

 In 2013 Grossman was awarded the Presidential Medal of Distinction by President of Israel Shimon Peres.

 Family

 Grossman and his wife, Esther, have five children.
 He is the uncle (by marriage) of Rivka Holtzberg, co-director of the Nariman House Chabad center, who was murdered together with her husband Gavriel in the 2008 Mumbai attacks.
 Gavriel's father is an administrator in one of the Migdal Ohr's elementary schools for girls.